UX/UI and Design Terminology

 UX design (User Experience Design) is the process of creating products that are useful, easy to use, and pleasant to interact with.
 The focus is not on how the product looks, but how the user feels while using it.

 Now imagine you are building a house.
-The UX designer is the architect.
-They do not choose the wall colors but plan the layout of the rooms, ensure that hallways are wide enough, that doors are in the right places, and that moving through the house is logical and effortless.
+A UX designer is an architect.
+They do not choose the color of the walls, rather, they plan the layout of the rooms, ensure that hallways are wide enough, that doors are in the right places, and that you move through the house logically and effortlessly.

 The goal of UX design is to answer the following questions:

 Is this product useful?
-Does it solve a real problem for the user?
+Does it solve a real user problem?

 Is it usable?
 Can users easily achieve their goals?

 Is it accessible?
-Can it be used by people with disabilities or any other limitations, whether permanent or temporary?
+Can it be used by individuals with disabilities or any other impairment, whether permanent or temporary?

-Is it enjoyable to use?
-Does using the product create a feeling of satisfaction?
+Is it pleasant to use?
+Does using the product itself create a feeling of satisfaction?

-UX terminology often includes research, analysis, and testing to ensure that the final product meets the needs of the target audience.
+UX terminology often involves research, analysis, and testing to ensure that the final product meets the needs of the target audience.

 What is UI Design?
-The Art of Visual Interface
+The Art of Visual Interfaces

-UI design (User Interface Design) deals with the visual appearance and interactive elements of the product.
-Let’s go back to the house-building example.
+UI design (User Interface Design) deals with the visual appearance and interactive elements of a product.
+Let's go back to the house-building example.
 If the UX designer is the architect, the UI designer is the interior designer.
-They choose colors, furniture, materials, and decorations to make the space aesthetically appealing and functional.
+They choose colors, furniture, materials, and decorations to make the space aesthetically pleasing and functional.

-The UI designer is responsible for everything the user sees and interacts with in any form on the screen or outside of it.
-Some elements that the UI designer works with include:
+The UI designer is responsible for everything the user sees and interacts with on the screen or outside of it.
+Some elements that the UI designer deals with include:

 Buttons: How they look, where they are located.

-Icons: Clear, recognizable, and in line with brand identity.
+Icons: Clear, recognizable, and consistent with the brand identity.

-Typography: Selection of fonts and their sizes for readability, their relationship, and hierarchy.
+Typography: Choosing fonts and their sizes for readability, their relationships, and hierarchy.

-Color Palette: Alignment with the brand and color psychology to achieve the best effect on users.
+Color palette: Compliance with the brand and color psychology to achieve the best effect for users.

-Layout of elements: Visual hierarchy that guides the user to their desired goal.
+Element layout: Visual hierarchy guiding the user to the desired goal.

 In short, what is UI?
-It is the connection that allows the user to interact with the product.
-Good UI is intuitive, consistent, and visually appealing.
+It is the connection that enables users to interact with the product.
+Good UI is intuitive, consistent, and aesthetically pleasing.

 UX vs. UI: Key Differences (and How They Work Together)

-Although closely related, UX and UI are not the same thing.
+Although they are closely related, UX and UI are not the same thing.
 The difference between UX and UI is one of the most common discussion topics.
-A product can have a beautiful UI, but if the UX is poor (e.g., complicated navigation), users will quickly abandon it.
-Conversely, a product with excellent UX but a poor UI may come off as unprofessional and off-putting.
+A product can have a beautiful UI, but if the UX is poor (e.g., complicated navigation), users will leave quickly.
+Conversely, a product with excellent UX but poor UI may seem unprofessional and off-putting.

-The best products achieve perfect synergy of both.
+The best products achieve a perfect synergy of both.

 Aspect | UX Design (User Experience) | UI Design (User Interface) |